Kevin Faulk: Carencro High School

 Faulk was an assistant coach and offensive coordinator at his alma mater, Carencro High School, from 2013 to 2017.

 College coach

 LSU

 On January 24, 2018, Faulk was named the Director of Player Development for the LSU football program and served in that role for two seasons.
-On February 24, 2020, Faulk was promoted to running backs coach at LSU.
-Faulk was not retained by LSU after the 2021 season.
+On February 24, 2020, he was promoted to running backs coach at LSU.
+He was not retained by LSU after the 2021 season.

 Professional coach

 New York Giants

 In August 2022, Faulk was named running backs intern for the New York Giants.

 Personal life

-Kevin Faulk is married and has three children.
+Faulk is married and has three children.
 He is a cousin of NFL Hall of Fame running back Marshall Faulk. and former NFL player Trev Faulk.

 On September 14, 2021, LSU released a statement that Faulk's 19-year-old daughter Kevione Faulk had died from an undisclosed cause.
 Kevione was a student staff member for the LSU football team.
+On December 6, 2025, Faulk's other daughter, Tanasha, died unexpectedly in Lafayette, Louisiana four years after her sister's death.